nswarawita/LSE-ST101-Project/README.md

 ## Project

-### 2020/21 Lent term

----

-The maximum mark for the project is 100

-* Due date: 5/5/2021 12noon
-* Hard deadline: 12/5/2021 12noon

-**It is a summative assessment and it accounts for 60% of your final grade.** Requests for extensions are only granted in exceptional circumstances.
-In particular, no extension will be granted for job related applications, late course add drop, clash with other course work, etc. 10 marks (out of 100 marks) will be deducted for late submission in every 24 hours.
-Any submission after the hard deadline will automatically receive 0 mark.

----

 ## Objectives

 The project serves as the most important coursework for us to assess your progress in the course in terms of: